-Tuesday morning trivia: Name two game-changing women who made history in Lawrence, Kansas.
+Tuesday afternoon trivia: Name two game-changing women who made history in Lawrence, Kansas.

 You’re on your game if you guessed Dr. Lucy Hobbs Taylor, the first woman to earn a dental degree in the U.S., or Flora E. Richardson Coleman, the first woman to complete the curriculum and graduate from The University of Kansas.